anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Discovery operations by Join Proxy

 In order to accommodate automatic configuration of the Join Proxy, it must discover the location and a capabilities of the Registar.
-{{Section 10.2 of cBRSKI}} explains the basic mechanism, and this section explains the extensions required to discover whether stateless operation is supported.
+This includes discovering whether stateless operation is supported, or not.

 ### CoAP discovery {#coap-disc}

-{{Section 10.2.2 of cBRSKI}} describes how to use CoAP Discovery.
 The stateless Join Proxy requires a different end point that can accept the JPY encapsulation.

 The stateless Join Proxy can discover the join-port of the Registrar by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.rjp" {{RFC6690}}.